3Shain/kairo/libs/svelte-lib/README.md

 `provide` and `inject` are guaranteed to work.
 It could be seen as an alternative of `getContext()/setContext()` and you are encouraged to use kairo's api more.

 Unlike other framework integration, there is no hook/composition api/service provided for svelte to access injections in non-kairo scope, because it is really convenient to use kairo in svelte : add `kairo` attribute on your component's script tag and it just works!

+## Caveats:

+* Two-way binding is broken, unless naming with $$ suffix
+* Source map is likely to be broken

+These problem might be solved by rewriting the transformer with babel (and get Javascript support).
+I'm still researching on this.